Road Safety and the Elderly / Older Road Users

 - Important infrastructure features stand out by means of good lighting and markings rich in contrast.

-- Improvements could include better pedestrian crossing facilities, signals and markings – provision of longer walk phases, provision of tactile paving, provision of good quality surfaces and avoidance of abrupt changes in level and steep inclines, introduction of a leading pedestrian interval, unambiguous ‘WALK’ and ‘DON’T WALK’ signs etc
+- Improvements could include better pedestrian crossing facilities, signals and markings - provision of longer walk phases, provision of tactile paving, provision of good quality surfaces and avoidance of abrupt changes in level and steep inclines, the introduction of a leading pedestrian interval, unambiguous ‘WALK’ and ‘DON’T WALK’ signs etc

-- Barrier fencing, guardrails or other aesthetic restrictions in shopping areas where there is high conflict between vehicles and pedestrians should allow access to the road only at formal crossing points etc.
+- Barrier fencing, guardrails or other aesthetic restrictions in shopping areas where there is a high conflict between vehicles and pedestrians should allow access to the road only at formal crossing points etc.

 - Car-free pedestrian zones and traffic calming treatments could be designed to re-direct or slow traffic in residential areas and in town centres where there is high pedestrian activity.